 Virios Therapeutics, Inc. (the "Company") was incorporated under the laws of the State of Delaware on December 16, 2020 through a corporate conversion (the "Corporate Conversion") just prior to the Company's initial public offering ("IPO").
-The Company was originally formed on February 28, 2012 as a limited liability company under the laws of the State of Alabama as Innovative Med Concepts, LLC.
+The Company was originally formed on February 28, 2012 as a limited liability company ("LLC") under the laws of the State of Alabama as Innovative Med Concepts, LLC.
 On July 23, 2020, the Company changed its name from Innovative Med Concepts, LLC to Virios Therapeutics, LLC.

-The Company operates in one segment as a pre-revenue, clinical-stage biotechnology company focused on advancing novel antiviral therapies to treat diseases associated with a viral triggered abnormal immune response.
-The Company is developing its initial candidate, IMC-1, for people who are suffering from fibromyalgia.
-Research has shown that Herpes Simplex Virus-1 ("HSV-1") could be a potential root cause of fibromyalgia ("FM").
-IMC-1 is a novel, proprietary, fixed dose combination of famciclovir and celecoxib, both of which are approved FDA drugs for other indications.
+The Company operates in one segment as a pre-revenue, development-stage biotechnology company focused on advancing novel antiviral therapies to treat diseases associated with a viral triggered abnormal immune response.
+The Company is developing its initial product candidate, IMC-1, for people who are suffering from fibromyalgia ("FM").
+Research has shown that Herpes Simplex Virus-1 ("HSV-1") could be a potential root cause of FM.
+IMC-1 is a novel, proprietary, fixed dose combination of famciclovir and celecoxib, both of which are drugs approved by the U.S. Food and Drug Administration ("FDA") for other indications.
 IMC-1 combines these two specific mechanisms of action purposely designed to inhibit HSV-1 activation and replication, thereby keeping HSV-1 in a latent or dormant state.
 The famciclovir component of IMC-1 inhibits viral DNA replication, thus inhibiting upregulation of the HSV-1 virus.
 The celecoxib component of IMC-1 inhibits cyclooxegenase-2 ("COX-2") enzymes used by HSV-1 to amplify or accelerate its own replication.
 IMC-1's synergistic antiviral mechanism represents a first-in-class medicine designed specifically to inhibit both HSV-1 activation and subsequent HSV-1 replication, with the goal of keeping tissue resident HSV-1 tissue in a latent state.